daotl/go-datastore/README.md

 Copyright for portions of this fork are held by [Protocol Labs, 2016] as part of the original [go-datastore](https://github.com/ipfs/go-datastore) project.

-All other copyright for this fork are held by [The BDWare Authors, 2020].
+All other copyright for this fork are held by [DAOT Labs, 2020].

 All rights reserved.

----

-The last gx published version of this module was: 4.4.34: QmXuNFLZc6Nb5akB4sZsxK3doShsFKT1sZFvxLXJvZQwAW